hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/writings_prose/198_sketch_of_the_life_of_pavhari_baba.md

-When asked on another occasion why he, a great Yogi, should perform Karma, such as pouring oblations into the sacrificial fire, and worshipping the image of Shri Raghunâthji, which are practices only meant for beginners, the reply came: "Why do you take for granted that everybody makes Karma for his own good?
+When asked on another occasion why he, a great Yogi, should perform Karma, such as pouring oblations into the sacrificial fire, and worshipping the image of Shri Raghunāthji, which are practices only meant for beginners, the reply came: "Why do you take for granted that everybody makes Karma for his own good?
 Cannot one perform Karma for others?"